Peru: 19th century

-In 1879, Peru entered the War of the Pacific which lasted until 1884.
-Bolivia invoked its alliance with Peru against Chile.
-The Peruvian Government tried to mediate the dispute by sending a diplomatic team to negotiate with the Chilean government, but the committee concluded that war was inevitable.
-Chile declared war on 5 April 1879.
+On 5 April 1879, Chile declared war on Peru, unleashing the War of the Pacific, which lasted until 1884.
+The casus belli was the confrontation between Bolivia and Chile over a tax problem in which Peru was compromised by the Treaty of Defensive Alliance signed with Bolivia in 1873.
+However, Peruvian historiography is unanimous in maintaining that the deep cause of this war was Chile's ambition to take over the nitrate and guano territories of southern Peru.
+In the first stage of the war, the naval campaign, the Peruvian navy repelled the Chilean attack until 8 October 1879, the day in which the naval combat of Angamos was fought, where the Chilean navy with its ships Cochrane, Blanco Encalada, Loa and Covadonga cornered the monitor Huáscar, the main ship of the Peruvian navy commanded by Admiral AP Miguel Grau, who died in the fray and since then became Peru's greatest hero.

 Almost five years of war ended with the loss of the department of Tarapacá and the provinces of Tacna and Arica, in the Atacama region.
-Two outstanding military leaders throughout the war were Francisco Bolognesi and Miguel Grau.
+Francisco Bolognesi and Miguel Grau are both renowned heros of the war.
 Originally Chile committed to a referendum for the cities of Arica and Tacna to be held years later, to self determine their national affiliation.
 However, Chile refused to apply the Treaty, and neither of the countries could determine the statutory framework.
+The War of the Pacific was the bloodiest war Peru has fought in.
 After the War of the Pacific, an extraordinary effort of rebuilding began.
 The government started to initiate a number of social and economic reforms to recover from the damage of the war.
 Political stability was achieved only in the early 1900s.